PeterCamilleri/CX16/docs/vm1_am.md

 #### Operation Details:
 <pre><code>t1 &larr; DS.pop
 t2 &larr; DS.pop
-DS.push(t2-t1)
+DS.push(t2 - t1)
 </code></pre>

 ### Xor

 Bit-wise exclusive or word sized data on the data stack.
-Note that since byte sized data is automatically "promoted" to a word when loaded, this operation also serves to add bytes.
+Note that since byte sized data is automatically "promoted" to a word when loaded, this operation also serves to xor bytes.

 * DataTypes: inherent
 * Addressing Modes: inherent